aries-zhang/dotnet-core-winsvc/README.md

 1. Run the console application in docker, you can see the disscussion [here](https://github.com/aspnet/Home/issues/1845).

 2. Bridging, which I would like to call so, is more usual.
-There are discussions on StackOverFlow (here)[https://stackoverflow.com/questions/41014513/windows-service-with-net-core], and the representative libraries are [DotNetCore.WindowsService](https://github.com/PeterKottas/DotNetCore.WindowsService) and
+There are discussions on [StackOverFlow](https://stackoverflow.com/questions/41014513/windows-service-with-net-core), and the representative libraries are [DotNetCore.WindowsService](https://github.com/PeterKottas/DotNetCore.WindowsService) and
 [DasMulli.Win32.ServiceUtils](https://github.com/dasMulli/dotnet-win32-service).
 You can easily create a windows service app following their documents, so I won't talk talk too much about this way here.